Submissions

 D. Case study writing instructions

-The case study script is structured according to the following systematics:
+The structure of the case study script follows the following systematics:

 • Title.